daos-stack/daos/doc/admin/installation.md

     detecting their NUMA node affinity and for CPU binding

 -   [*libfabric*](https://github.com/ofiwg/libfabric) for detecting fabric
-    interfaces, providers and connection management.
+    interfaces, providers, and connection management.

 The DAOS build system can be configured to download and build any missing dependencies automatically.